jkaewprateep/lessonfrom_Applied_Plotting_Charting_and_Data_Representation_in_Python/README.md

 </p>

-## 🧸💬 What are single-degree and double-degree changing in statistics and example of an application for machine learning?
+## 🧸💬 What are single-degree and double-degree changes in statistics and an example of an application for machine learning?

 <p align="center" width="100%">